BetMGM bonus code for NBA, NHL, Champions Classic on Tuesday, Nov. 18

-BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Pistons-Hawks, Duke-Kansas, Kentucky-Michigan State
+BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Hawks-Pistons, Duke-Kansas, Kentucky-Michigan State

 Use the MGM promo code CBSSPORTS to get bonus bets for Tuesday's games

-Use the latest BetMGM bonus code CBSSPORTS for Tuesday's games to get $150 in bonus bets when your first wager of $10 or more wins or up to $1,500 in bonus bets if your qualifying wagers loses, depending on the state you live in.
-Sports fans looking to get into NBA, NHL and college basketball betting have a full schedule on Tuesday with six NBA games, eight NHL games and a loaded college hoops slate anchored by the Champions Classic featuring Kentucky, Michigan State, Kansas and Duke.
+Bettors looking to place wagers on the NBA, NHL or college basketball on Tuesday can check out the latest BetMGM bonus code CBSSPORTS to get $150 in bonus bets when your first wager of $10 or more wins or up to $1,500 in bonus bets if your qualifying wagers lose, depending on the state you live in.
+There are also two college football matchups to wager on, both of which kick off at 7 p.m.
+ET.
 Sign up for BetMGM Sportsbook to get bonus bets for Tuesday's games:

 For a full breakdown of terms and conditions for both offers, check out the BetMGM bonus code review page.